-Members are advised to follow the exchanges Newsboard messages via ETI News Broadcast or the Newsboard Webpage.
-Any news about the expected downtime or availability of the T7 GUI will be reported here:
+Members are advised to follow the exchanges Newsboard messages via ETI News Broadcast, the Newsboard Webpage, or information received via SMS and Email Emergency Notifications.
+Any news about the expected downtime or availability of the T7 GUI will be reported there.
+See section 2 for more details on these services.